CogStream: Context-guided Streaming Video Question Answering: CogStream Task and Dataset

-We propose a semi-automatic pipeline (Fig.~\ref{fig:pipeline}) to construct our dataset from unlabeled videos.
-It comprises four steps: (1) \emph{Video Segmentation:} dividing the raw video into event-based segments; (2) \emph{QA Pairs Generation:} generating various types of QA pairs for each video segment; (3) \emph{Relevance QA set Construction:} Identify relevant QA set for each QA; (4) \emph{Dialogue Stream Generation:} generating the dialogue stream based on QA pairs. \textbf{Video segmentation} To simulate continuous interactions between the user and model in our CogStream task, we divide the input video into a series of event-based segments.
+We propose a \textit{semi-automatic} pipeline (Fig.~\ref{fig:pipeline}) to construct our dataset from unlabeled videos.
+It comprises four steps: (1) \emph{Video Segmentation:} dividing raw videos into event-based segments; (2) \emph{QA Pairs Generation:} generating various types of QA pairs for each segment; (3) \emph{Relevance QA set Construction:} Identify relevant QA set; (4) \emph{Dialogue Stream Generation:} generating the dialogue stream based on QAs.

+\textbf{Video segmentation} To simulate continuous interactions in CogStream, we first divide each video into a series of non-overlapping, event-based segments using the SceneTiling method~\cite{wang2024videollamb}.
 The timestamp $t$ at the end of each segment $v_t$ serves as an interaction point.
-This segmentation is achieved by partitioning each video into non-overlapping segments based on event boundaries, utilizing the SceneTiling method~\cite{wang2024videollamb}.
-To ensure high segmentation quality, we performed a manual review and refinement process.
+To ensure high segmentation quality, we also perform a manual review and refinement process.
 Details are provided in the Appendix.

-\textbf{QA pairs generation} Then, we utilize a Multimodal Large Language Model (MLLM), such as GPT-4o, to generate QA pairs for each video segment based on its visual content.
-To ensure the logical relevance of QA pairs across segments, we introduce a \emph{\textbf{semantic propagation strategy}}.
-This strategy will generate a ``\emph{title}" and ``\emph{summary}" for each video segment $v_t$, which serve as contextual priors for the next segment $v_{t+1}$.
-Specifically, we first instruct the MLLM to generate QA pairs while simultaneously producing a concise \textit{title} $l_t$.
-This title is then stored in a title set $ L_t = \{ l_1, l_2, \dots, l_t \} $, serving as the theme of $v_t$.
-Next, MLLM refines the generated QA pairs to eliminate any hints or clues that might inadvertently reveal the answers, ensuring the integrity and challenge.
-Following refinement, the MLLM produces a summary $s_t$ of the QA pairs, providing detailed context for $v_t$, and adds to a summary set $ S_t = \{ s_1, s_2, \dots, s_t \}$.
-Formally, QA pairs for $v_t$ are generated as follows:
+\textbf{QA pairs generation} We utilize a Multimodal Large Language Model (MLLM), such as GPT-4o, to generate QA pairs for each video segment based on its visual content.
+To ensure logical relevance of QA pairs across segments, we introduce a \emph{semantic propagation strategy}.
+This strategy generates a \emph{title} and \emph{summary} for each segment $v_t$, serving as contextual priors for the next segment $v_{t+1}$.
+Specifically, the MLLM generates QA pairs and a title $L_t$ (representing the segment's theme), refines these QA pairs to eliminate answer-revealing hints for question integrity and challenge, and produces a summary $s_t$ of the refined QA pairs as detailed context.
+These titles and summaries, collected into sets $L_t$ and $S_t$ up to $t$, serve as contextual priors for subsequent segments.
+Formally, QA pairs for $v_t$ are generated as: $qa_t^{Bas.} = \texttt{MLLM}(v_t)$, $qa_t^{Str./Glo.} = \texttt{MLLM}(v_t, L_{t-1}, S_{t-1})$, where $qa_t^{Bas.}$ denotes Basic QA pairs depending only on $v_t$, $qa_t^{Str./Glo.}$ denotes Streaming/Global QA pairs incorporating prior titles $L_{t-1}$ and summaries $S_{t-1}$ for context.
+The process iterates over all segments to yield candidate QA set $QA$ for the input video.
+Further details are in the Appendix.